axept/prejss/README.md

 + [PreJSS Declaration](#example) for styles which is processing by PreJSS.
 In other words, CSS Code with Expressions as Tagged Template String which is converting to string and using as input for Adapters.

++ Parser is package with pure functions which are using by adapters for parsing prepared CSS to valid JSS object.
+Parser can be sync (by default) and async.
+See [prejss-postcss-parser](https://github.com/axept/prejss-postcss-parser) which is using by default (built-in).

 + [Adapter](#adapters) is core thing in PreJSS.
-This function do all work which you can customize in any point: prepare CSS, parse CSS to [JSS](http://cssinjs.org/json-api/), finalize returned JSS when we have to adopt it for other platforms (Aphrodite, React Native, etc).
+This function do all work which you can customize at any point: prepare CSS, parse CSS to [JSS](http://cssinjs.org/json-api/), finalize JSS when we have to adopt it to other CSS-in-JS platforms (Aphrodite, React Native, etc).
 There is two kinds of Adapters - sync and async (for performant SSR).

-+ Parser is pure function which process prepared JSS to valid JSS.
-By default (as built-in) PostCSS is using for this goal.

 The best way to get started right now is to take a look at how these three parts come together to example below.